 Apple: Make External Displays Insanely Great Again!
-(Update: We Win!)
+(Update: Pro XDR a Partial Solution)

 This petition had 309 supporters